 With no natural threats and bringing a great range of benefits to humans, the time is perfect to bring back the lynx to the British Isles.

-The Lynx UK Trust is made up of a group of expert feline conservationists with specialisations in areas such as field research, ecology, biology, genetics and captive breeding, determined to return a sustainable population to the UK over the next decade.
+The Lynx UK Trust is made up of a group of expert feline conservationists with specialisations in areas such as wildlife reintroductions, field research, ecology, biology and genetics, determined to return a sustainable population to the UK over the next decade.

-The group is currently in the process of registering as a charity and will be fully launched in 2013, this temporary website serves as the most basic overview of our objectives and will be expanded upon in the new year, in the meantime, please join our social networks to keep up with the latest news (click for Facebook or Twitter; it's going to be an exciting time ahead!
+This temporary website serves as a basic overview of our objectives and will be expanded over 2015; please join our social networks to keep up with the latest news (click for Facebook or Twitter; it's going to be an exciting time ahead!